Yamini-Jamalapurapu/Yamini-Jamalapurapu/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning Git
-- 👯 I’m looking to collaborate with MNC's
+- 👯 I’m looking to collaborate with Web Designers
 - 🤔 I’m looking for help with
 - 💬 Ask me about Nothing
 - 📫 How to reach me: mail